-Jerry Jones prides himself as the owner of one of the league’s marquee franchises in the Dallas Cowboys.
-Jones has exuded that boastful attitude concerning his team through his state of the art AT&T Stadium that his team calls home.
+Jerry Jones prides himself as the owner of one of the NFL’s marquee franchises in the Dallas Cowboys.
+Jones has exuded that boastful attitude concerning his team through the state-of-the-art AT&T Stadium that his team calls home.
 However, the longtime Cowboys owner had to deal with some financial headaches from a massive blunder at Super Bowl 45 years ago.

 Jerry Jones hosts Super Bowl 45 at AT&T Stadium

 Since its completion in May 2009, AT&T Stadium has been one of the most widely used sports venues in the country.